-Engagements are separated into two categories:
+Engagements are separated into two categories

-- Category one: engagements required as a result of a threat or contravention of the Fund's stated active ownership objectives.
-These are given priority. - Category two: engagements required that are not a threat or contravention of the Fund's stated active ownership objectives.
+- 1. Category one engagements required because of threat or contravention of the Fund's stated active ownership objectives.
+These are given priority - 2.
+Category two engagements required that are not a threat or contravention of the Fund's stated active ownership objectives.
 If resourcing permits, category two engagements will be pursued.